iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Duration.hours"></a>

 ### Duration.hours(hours) ⇒ [<code>Duration</code>](#Duration)
-Create a new `Duration` with the given amount of hours.
+Create a new `Duration` with the given number of hours.

 **Kind**: static method of [<code>Duration</code>](#Duration)